-Maybe you’ve been dreaming of going to Europe all your life, or the idea just popped into your head recently.
-But then you became a mother, and your children become your world.
+Maybe you’ve been dreaming of going to Europe, or the idea just popped into your head recently.
+But then you become a mother, and your children become your world.
 What if there was a way to have the European road trip of your dreams with your children involved?

 How to Plan the Perfect European Family Road Trip